What does broad-spectrum extract have to do with CBD? How is it different from other extracts? In this article, we explore this topic in depth.

 More importantly, THC contributes to the entourage effect — It’s the enhanced effectiveness of whole-plant extracts from the cannabinoids working in synergy.
 You can’t leverage this benefit with CBD alone.

-Because of this effect, extracts that include all of the natural components of cannabis will have a stronger potency over those that don’t.
+Because of this effect, extracts that include all of the natural components of cannabis will have a stronger potency than those that don’t.
 In this way, a full-spectrum extract will be slightly more effective than a broad-spectrum because it includes THC.

 Most companies will inform you if their product is full-spectrum, broad-spectrum, or isolate.
 However, there is a more effective way to confirm that you’re buying a broad-spectrum extract — third-party lab tests.

-Unfortunately, displaying these tests aren’t legally required (yet), but any reputable CBD brand will post the results of these tests conducted by independent labs on its website.
+Unfortunately, displaying these tests isn’t legally required (yet), but any reputable CBD brand will post the results of these tests conducted by independent labs on its website.
 Third-party labs verify the company’s marketing claims, helping customers better understand their purchase.